 Let’s talk about how this can save you time and how you can do it.

 How to Batch Cook all of your Protein for the Week

 Do your cooking while you are planning to be home and will be doing other things- Since most of the batch cooking techniques such as slow cooking, roasting, and pressure cooking do not take much time to set up (in most cases, it’s just placing it in the slow cooker with some broth and salt and pepper and turning it on), you can let your meat and beans cook with little supervision and do things like deep clean the kitchen while they cook.
 You can save yourself even more time later by prepping some of your vegetables and chopping them while your proteins are cooking.
 Here are batch cooking video tutorials, so you can see how easy it is.

-Use the tools you have at home or invest in ones that are practical for you– I personally like to use appliances like slow cookers, Instant Pots, pressure cookers in addition to my oven to batch cook multiple items at the same time.
-You can also use an indoor electric grill as well if you want a ‘grilled’ essence to your food.
+Use the tools you have at home or invest in ones that are practical for you– I personally like to use appliances like slow cookers, Instant Pots, and pressure cookers in addition to my oven to batch cook multiple items at the same time.
+You can also use an indoor or outdoor grill to batch cook meats if you want a ‘grilled’ essence to your food.

 Plan your meals and then cook your proteins– You should decide what you will be making for the week so you can decide not only what protein you will be making, but also the technique.
 If the recipe would be better with a juicier chicken, then thighs might be the better option to use since they get very tender due to the higher fat content in them.

 Have a storage option planned and ready– When your protein is cooked, don’t make the mistake of just throwing it in one large container.
 Portion the meat, beans, and rice into usable portions, so you can easily use it later in the week.